 Sitharaman informed the Parliament today that India’s growth is estimated to be at 9.27 per cent in the current year.

 “India’s economic growth in the current year is estimated to be 9.2 per cent, highest among all large economies,” she said.
-The Finance Minister also said that the Prime Minister Narendra Modi-led Centre’s Budget is focusing majorly on taking [email protected] to [email protected] “We are marking Azadi ka Amrit Mahotsav, our focus is on complementing micro and macro economy, promoting digital economy, and private and public investments,” Sitharaman added.
+The Finance Minister also said that the Prime Minister Narendra Modi-led Centre’s Budget is focusing majorly on taking India@75 to India@100.
+“We are marking Azadi ka Amrit Mahotsav, our focus is on complementing micro and macro economy, promoting digital economy, and private and public investments,” Sitharaman added.

 The Union Cabinet approved the Budget 2022-23 presented by Finance Minister Nirmala Sitharaman in Parliament.

 Earlier today, Sitharaman met President Ram Nath Kovind ahead of the Budget presentation.
 She was accompanied by Ministers of State for Finance Pankaj Chaudhary, Bhagwat Karad and other officials from the Ministry.
 Amid the ongoing coronavirus pandemic, replacing her signature ‘bahi khata’, she opted to carry the documents in a tablet, which was wrapped in a red-coloured cover with the national emblem emblazoned on it.